munch-group/slurm-jupyter/docs/source/executing-notebooks.rst

     slurm-nb-run -s permissive.py -s strict.py -r notebook1.ipynb notebook1.ipynb

-That will create and execute notebooks in a directory structure like this:
+This will create and execute notebooks in a directory structure like this:

 .. code-block::